-Water and sediment control structures consist of an earth embankment or a ridge and channel constructed across a slope and waterway to form a sediment trap and water detention basin.
+Water and sediment control structures or WASCOB consist of an earth embankment or a ridge and channel constructed across a slope and waterway to form a sediment trap and water detention basin.
 These help reduce gully erosion, trap sediment in the water, and reduce downstream flooding.
 Water and sediment control structures should be used with a combination of other practices designed to prevent soil erosion.
 Water and sediment control structures require engineering design before implementation.

 The MACC employs an Agricultural Technician, Rob Vink, that is available to provide one-on-one consultations and recommendations for conservation practices for farmers within the Macatawa Watershed.
 The MACC may also have financial assistance available through grants.
 Check the Current Programs page for more information.